openstack/nova/doc/source/user/rescue.rst

    is running in rescue mode, as triggering these actions causes the loss of the original instance state and makes it impossible to unrescue the instance.

-   As of the 20.0.0 (Train) release rescuing a volume-backed server is not supported.

 To perform an instance rescue, use the :command:`openstack server rescue`
 command: